 Question: I’ve never served in the military.
 Can I still attend a workshop?

-Question: How can I get a copy of the Field Manual?
+Question: How can I get a copy of your guidebook for aspiring candidates?

 Answer: The Candidate’s Field Manual is intended to be an accompaniment to our workshop curriculum, analogous to a Soldier or Marine's Field Manual or a textbook in an academic class.
 We understand many aspiring civic and political leaders may not be able to attend a workshop and we still want to make this resource available to them, however it has been disheartening for us to see so many aspiring leaders consider the Field Manual a substitution for more in-depth training.
 We have an ethical obligation to our Board, our donors and supporters, and, in our minds, our fellow veterans that if we are encouraging and enabling you to pursue civic and political leadership, we are going to see you through it.
 Mentorship and in-depth, ongoing instruction are absolutely critical components to your personal and professional development--we don't turn away vets who want our help, but we hope you understand that "manually" putting that support in place for vets outside of our workshops, Fellowship program, and formal mentoring process presents a tremendous ongoing strain on our time and finances.
 We are currently building an online training platform to make the Field Manual's curriculum available digitally, but in the mean time you can preview the Field Manual here.
 If you have any questions or comments about this policy, we invite you to contact us at email@example.com.